olndl/weather_app/README.md

 # Weather App

-Weather app on Flutter to see the forecast, view hour-by-hour temperature chart, get information about severe weather events, monitor air.
+Weather app on Flutter to see the forecast.

 ## Features